 Will the disruption associated with COVID-19 affect hiring/staff at Boston University?

 - On March 5th, the University implemented a hiring freeze on other staff vacancies.
 The University decided to implement this pause because of the uncertainty created by COVID-19.
 The virus, with its attendant travel restrictions and economic impact, may affect next academic year’s admissions and revenue, and BU’s overall budget.
 While the University hopes to have a clearer understanding of the nature of the impact over the next few months, it felt the wise and conservative fiscal course of action, in the meantime, is to leave staff vacancies unfilled.
 As of now no employee will lose their job as a result of this decision.
 The University is simply putting a hold on filling staff positions that are vacant as of March 5.
-On 4/17/20 President Brown announced that the hiring freeze will be in place through June 30, 2021.
+On 4/17/20 President Brown announced that the hiring freeze will be in place through at least June 30, 2021.

 - As of 3/19 this freeze also extends to temporary staff hires (which includes TAs who are not current registered BU students).